duckwork/duckwork.github.io/readlist.md

 - _Stolen Lightning: The Social Theory of Magic_ -- Daniel Lawrence O'Keefe
 - _The Poetics of Space_ -- Gaston Bachelard, Maria Jolas, & John R. Stilgoe
 - _The Sculptor_ -- Scott McCloud
 - _The Wave in the Mind: Talks and Essays on the Writer, the Reader, and the Imagination_ -- Ursula K. LeGuin
 - _Veganomicon_ -- Isa Chandra Moskowitz & Terry Hope Romero

+[ittc]: {% post_url 2017-07-04-instructions-to-the-cook %}

 ## Fiction